 K. FINANCIAL INDUCEMENTS

-No employee shall offer any financial inducement, gift, payoff, kickback, or bribe intended to induce, influence or reward favorable decisions of any government personnel or representative, any customer, contractor or vendor in a commercial transaction or any person in a position to benefit the agency or the employee in any way.
+No employee shall offer any financial inducement, gift, payoff, kickback, or bribe intended to induce, influence, or reward favorable decisions of any government personnel or representative, any customer, contractor, or vendor in a commercial transaction or any person in a position to benefit the agency or the employee in any way.
 Employees are strictly prohibited from engaging in any corrupt business practice either directly or indirectly.
-No employee shall make or offer to make any payment or provide any other thing of value to another person with the understanding or intention that such payment or other thing of value is be used for an unlawful or improper purpose.
-Appropriate commissions, rebates, discounts and allowances are customary and acceptable business inducements provided that they are approved by Administration and that they do not constitute illegal or unethical payments.
+No employee shall make or offer to make any payment or provide any other thing of value to another person with the understanding or intention that such payment or another thing of value is being used for an unlawful or improper purpose.
+Appropriate commissions, rebates, discounts, and allowances are customary and acceptable business inducements provided that they are approved by Administration and that they do not constitute illegal or unethical payments.
 Any such payments must be reasonable in value, competitively justified, properly documented, and made to the business entity to which the original agreement or invoice was made or issued.
 Such payments should not be made to individual employees or agents of business entities.

 L. ADDITIONAL STANDARDS

-The agency has adopted a number of other agency wide policies and procedures.
+The agency has adopted a number of other agency-wide policies and procedures.
 Employees may obtain copies in the Compliance office.
 Additional standards and policies may be applicable only to particular departments and copies may be obtained from supervisors or directors in those departments.
-It is particularly important that coding, billing and submission of claims to Medicaid and other third party payers, be appropriate, accurate and in compliance with applicable laws and regulations.
+It is particularly important that coding, billing, and submission of claims to Medicaid and other third-party payers, be appropriate, accurate, and in compliance with applicable laws and regulations.
 Standards relating to billing will be found in a later section of this Program.
-These Standards of Conduct apply to all employees, including supervisors, managers, directors and administrators.
+These Standards of Conduct apply to all employees, including supervisors, managers, directors, and administrators.
 They also apply to temporary and contract employees and where practical to independent contractors doing business with the agency and to physicians on the Medical Staff.
 These Standards are not intended to cover every situation that may be encountered and employees should comply with all applicable laws and regulations whether or not specifically addressed in the Standards.

-Questions about the existence, interpretation or application of any law, regulation, policy or standard should be directed, without hesitation, to an employee’s supervisor, manager or director or to the Compliance Officer mentioned in a later section of this Program.
-Because laws, regulations and policies are constantly evolving, this Compliance Program will be revised and updated as needed.
+Questions about the existence, interpretation, or application of any law, regulation, policy, or standard should be directed, without hesitation, to an employee’s supervisor, manager, or director or to the Compliance Officer mentioned in a later section of this Program.
+Because laws, regulations, and policies are constantly evolving, this Compliance Program will be revised and updated as needed.
 Revisions will be communicated timely to agency employees.
 Failure to comply with the Standards of Conduct or to conduct business in an honest, ethical, reliable manner can result in civil fines or criminal penalties against the agency and its employees or disciplinary action by the agency, including termination.
 Supervisors are responsible for ensuring that their employees receive a copy of this Program and participate in mandatory training related to the Program.

 M. FALSE CLAIMS ACT

 The Federal False Claims Act is a law that prohibits a person or entity, such as the agency from “knowingly” presenting or causing to be presented a false or fraudulent claim for payment or approval to the Federal Government and from “knowingly” making, using or causing to be made a false record or statement to get a false or fraudulent claim paid or approved by the Federal Government.
 These prohibitions extend to claims submitted to federal health care programs, such as Medicare and Medicaid.
-The terms “knowing” and “knowingly” are having knowledge of the information, acts in deliberate ignorance of the truth or falsity of the information and acts in reckless disregard of the truth or falsity of the information.
+The terms “knowing” and “knowingly” are having knowledge of the information, acts in deliberate ignorance of the truth or falsity of the information, and acts in reckless disregard of the truth or falsity of the information.

 A person or entity found guilty of violation can be obligated to civil penalty up to $11,000 plus three times the amount of actual damages.
 A person or entity can also find themselves excluded from the Medicare and Medicaid programs if found in violation.

 Note: A private person who brings civil actions for violations to the False Claims Act is entitled to receive percentages of monies obtained through settlements and is protected by the Non-Retaliation and Non-Retribution for Reporting Policy of the Compliance Program.
 False Claims Act makes it unlawful to knowingly make a false statement or representation (or deliberate concealment of any material fact or other fraudulent scheme or device) to attempt to obtain Medicaid payments for services or supplies furnished under the Medical Assistance Program.
 A violation of this Act can result in civil damages three times the overstated amount or $5,000, whichever is greater.
-The Agency or individual may also be required to pay civil monetary penalty to the Medicaid program if it was known that the services or supplies were not medically necessary, not provided as claimed, if the person requesting such was excluded from the program or the services or supplies for which payment was received were not provided.
+The Agency or individual may also be required to pay a civil monetary penalty to the Medicaid program if it was known that the services or supplies were not medically necessary, not provided as claimed, if the person requesting such were excluded from the program or the services or supplies for which payment was received were not provided.